mathjax/MathJax-demos-node/direct/README.md

 These parts are described below using the `tex2chtml` command as an example.
 It loads the following MathJax values:

 ```
-const MathJax = require('mathjax3/mathjax3/mathjax.js').MathJax;
+const mathlax = require('mathjax-full/js/mathjax.js').mathjax;
-const TeX = require('mathjax3/mathjax3/input/tex.js').TeX;
+const TeX = require('mathjax-full/js/input/tex.js').TeX;
-const CHTML = require('mathjax3/mathjax3/output/chtml.js').CHTML;
+const CHTML = require('mathjax-full/js/output/chtml.js').CHTML;
-const liteAdaptor = require('mathjax3/mathjax3/adaptors/liteAdaptor.js').liteAdaptor;
+const liteAdaptor = require('mathjax-full/js/adaptors/liteAdaptor.js').liteAdaptor;
-const RegisterHTMLHandler = require('mathjax3/mathjax3/handlers/html.js').RegisterHTMLHandler;
+const RegisterHTMLHandler = require('mathjax-full/js/handlers/html.js').RegisterHTMLHandler;

-const AllPackages = require('mathjax3/mathjax3/input/tex/AllPackages.js').AllPackages;
+const AllPackages = require('mathjax-full/js/input/tex/AllPackages.js').AllPackages;
 ```

 The `TeX` and `CHTML` objects are the input and output jax class constructors, the `liteAdaptor` is the constructor for the liteDOM adaptor, and `RegisterHTMLHandler` is a function used to tell MathJax that we want to work with HTML documents (using a particular DOM adaptor).
-Finally, `AllPackages` is an array of the package names to use to initialize the TeX input jax; it includes all the available TeX packages except `autoload` and `require` (which rely on the component system to operate), and `physics`, which has been loaded, but isn't included in the package array by default since it redefines many standard macros.
+Finally, `AllPackages` is an array of the package names to use to initialize the TeX input jax; it includes all the available TeX packages except `autoload` and `require` (which rely on the component system to operate), and `physics` and `colorV2`, which have been loaded, but aren't included in the package array by default since `physics` redefines many standard macros and `color` is used rather than `colorV2` for the `\color` macro.
 You can add `'physics'` to the array if you want to include it yourself.

 Next we create the needed MathJax objects: